josephthomashines/personal-blog/src/posts/cfx.md

-title: cfx - simple native C visualization using Xlib and ffmpeg
+title: simple native C visualization using Xlib and ffmpeg
 date: 2021/01/14
 description: Using Xlib and ffmpeg (libav) to easily visualize and record using C